DanielMartinez5/GST101FOSS4GLabs/Module 6 Lab/QGIS 2.6/Module 6 Lab.md

 ![Supervised Classification Data in QGIS Desktop](figures/Supervised_Classiication_Data_in_QGIS_Desktop.png "Supervised Classification Data in QGIS Desktop")

 ### 5. Conclusion
 In this lab, you have learned the basics of working with multi-spectral imagery in QGIS Desktop.
-You’ve learned how to access data processing tools in QGIS Desktop and run an unsupervised classification (cluster analysis) on the imagery.
 You've also learned how to do a Supervised Classification in MultiSpec, a freeware multispectral image data analysis system.
 MultiSpec is an excellent example of many free-to-use programs available for imagery analysis and GIS-related tasks.

 ### 6. Discussion Questions